Hubert26/swps_synchronization_study/README.md

 - `config.py`: Stores configuration settings and constants used across the project.

+The `notebooks/` directory contains Jupyter notebooks for experimenting and things that don't need to be in the main code.

-- `anova_data_preparation.py`: This module is dedicated to preparing data specifically for ANOVA analysis.
+- `anova_data_preparation.ipynb`: This notebook is dedicated to preparing data specifically for ANOVA analysis.

 The `data/` directory contains subfolders for different types of measurement data, while the `results/` directory holds analysis results and generated plots.
 The `logs/` directory is used for logging messages during the execution of the code.
 Additionally, the root directory includes `environment.yml` for environment configuration, `.gitattributes` and `.gitignore` files for version control, , `LICENCE.txt` for licensing and `README.md` for project documentation.